alperencelik/noobspray/README.md

     `git clone https://github.com/alperencelik/noobspray.git`

-2. Edit the inventory file
+2. Edit the inventory file which is located on ansible/inventory

 3. To create kubernetes cluster run the command